 “Can dogs eat pumpkin?”
 You may be asking this question if you want to share a fall pumpkin treat with your dog, or maybe you’ve heard pumpkin is good for an upset tummy.
 Humans can eat pumpkin, so is it safe for dogs?

 The short answer is yes, your dog can have pumpkin.
 Not only is pumpkin a nice change of pace for your pup’s palette, it is also a healthy people food to add to your dog’s diet.
 However, you must be cautious and serve pumpkin to your dog safely and in moderation.

-As always, you should ask your veterinarian before sharing people foods with your dog, even pumpkin.
+As always, you must ask your veterinarian before sharing human foods with your dog, even pumpkin.

 Here’s what you should know about feeding pumpkin to dogs.

 Pumpkin is great for your dog’s health for a myriad of reasons.
 It is full of vitamins and nutrients that your dog’s body needs to function, including:

 - Vitamin A: Helps your dog’s immune system and vision

 - Vitamin C: Aids enzymatic reactions in the body and collagen synthesis.

 - Alpha carotene and Vitamin E: antioxidants that regulate enzymatic activity and prevent damage to cells from free radicals.